-Criteria-Logical and physical access controls help to protect a District's information technology (IT) resources, which include its systems, network, infrastructure, and data, from unauthorized or inappropriate access or use, manipulation, damage, or loss.
+Criteria-Logical access controls help to protect the District's information technology (IT) resources, which include its systems, network, infrastructure, and data, from unauthorized or inappropriate access or use, manipulation, damage, or loss.
 Logical access controls also help to ensure that authenticated users access only what they are authorized to.
 Therefore, the District should have effective internal control policies and procedures to control access to its IT resources.

-Condition and context-The District has written policies and procedures for managing access to its IT resources; however, they lacked critical elements, and the District did not consistently implement its policies and procedures to help prevent or detect unauthorized or inappropriate access to its IT resources.
+Condition and context-The District has written policies and procedures for managing access to its IT resources; however, they lacked critical elements.